Heal your relationship with food, movement, and yourself.

 You’re tired of trying so hard and still feeling stuck.

-Maybe your mind is always running—tracking what you ate, planning your next meal, feeling guilty if you miss a workout.
-It’s exhausting.
-Even when you’re doing everything “right,” something still feels off.
-Living with body image struggles or an eating disorder can turn food, movement, and your reflection into constant sources of stress.
-The pressure to eat perfectly or chase a certain body type leaves you stuck in self-doubt and shame.
-Some days, looking in the mirror feels unbearable.
+You’re exhausted from trying so hard and still feeling like it’s never enough.
+Maybe your mind is constantly spinning - keeping track of what you ate, planning the next meal, or criticizing yourself if you skip a workout.
+Even when you’re “doing everything right,” something still feels off.
+Living with body image struggles or an eating disorder can make food, movement, and your reflection feel like daily battles.
+The pressure to achieve the “right” body or eat perfectly leaves you trapped in cycles of shame, guilt, and self-doubt.
+Some days, even looking in the mirror feels unbearable.

-I know how overwhelming this can feel—both from personal experience and from working with others who’ve carried the same weight.
-The constant guilt, anxiety, and shame around food and your body can wear you down.
-But you don’t have to keep managing it on your own.
+I know how heavy this can feel, both from my own experience and from walking alongside others who have carried the same weight.
+The guilt, anxiety, and shame tied to food and your body can wear you down over time.
+You don’t have to go through this on your own!

 Here’s what we’ll do together